 This passage comes after the passages talking of his sins.

-We need to remember that this wasn’t for a condemnation but to teach him a lesson.
+We need to remember that this wasn’t for condemnation but to teach him a lesson.
 I acknowledge that something similar happens in my life when I fall into sin.

 Other passages similar to that are found in the book of Judges, where we see enemies attacking God’s nation and enslaving it after their sinning and idolatry (Judges 3:7, 8, 3:12, 4:1, 2, 6:1, 2, 10:6, 7).

-In these passages, we see that in a way, when Israel was sinning, the Lord was taking away His protecting hand from them.
+In these passages, we see that, in a way, when Israel was sinning, the Lord was taking away His protecting hand from them.
 He was delivering them into the hands of their enemies.
 In this way, they could see how wrong it is to abandon the Lord and serve other gods.
 This is the way He used to correct them so that they could become aware that they needed Him.
 In today’s days, He might act in a similar way toward believers because He doesn’t want them to get away from Him.
 He wants them to live forever with Him.

 “And the children of Israel again did evil in the sight of the Lord.
 So the Lord strengthened Eglon king of Moab against Israel, because they had done evil in the sight of the Lord.”
 (Judges 3:12)